 Find a Route

-Indoor climbing walls are marked with either matching color holds or colored tape.
+Indoor climbing walls are marked with either a single color climbing holds or colored tape.
 This marks a single route and you should only use the corresponding holds in order to ascend.
 When you’re starting out, you can use holds from multiple routes but know that the end goal is to focus only on one route at a time.
 Each route will have a difficulty rating and you should pick something within your abilities.

-In gyms in North America, you’ll use the Yosemite Decimal Rating System (YDS) for sport climbing and the V-Scale for bouldering.
+In climbing gyms in North America, you’ll use the Yosemite Decimal Rating System (YDS) for sport climbing and the V-Scale for bouldering.
 These numbers (or number-letter combinations) will give you an idea of the difficulty of the route and whether or not its within your skill level.

-The harder the route, the smaller the holds, and it may have a steeper wall angle as well.
+The harder the route, the smaller the climbing holds, and it may have a steeper climbing wall angle as well.
 A staff member can point you towards a beginner area so don’t obsess about learning the specific grades yet, but at some point we do recommend reading more about climbing grades in order to understand the numbers and what to expect with each rating.

 Make a Clean Send